 However you choose to spend your time at Lake Mohave, its refreshing waters and multicolored-rock backdrop is sure to make a lasting impression.

 Hunger calling?
-If you haven’t packed a picnic, make your way back to Laughlin for lunch at Wild Style Burgers & Pizza.
+If you haven’t packed a picnic, make your way back to Laughlin for lunch at PT's Express.
 This popular Edgewater Casino eatery is known for its fantastic hamburgers, shoestring fries, and great pizza combos — a slice, served with breadsticks and a drink.
 Order at the counter, then take a seat in the cafe and admire the river views.
 Or get your food to go and enjoy it out by the water.

 Let lunch digest with a stroll along the landscaped Colorado River Walk, which passes by right outside.
 Stretching nearly the full length of Laughlin’s waterside casinos, following the boardwalk is a fun way to take in all that the town has to offer.
 Watch all the action out on the river, pause for photos against the desert backdrop opposite, and look out for wildlife and fish swimming along the shore.